 - maintain any structures (such as trash screens, culverts, weirs and mill gates) on it.

 Find out more about riparian ownership:

-- Information about riverside ownership is available on the GOV.UK website.
+- Information about riverside ownership (GOV.UK)

 Contact the flooding or land drainage department of your local district or borough council for advice.